ahgroup/modelbuilder/auxiliary/development/ideas-and-to-do.md

 * Test everything, fix bugs
 * Work on figure generating code

+## Build features to implement
+* Allowing for starting values that depend on model parameters is a feature that still needs to be implemented.
+* Allowing for time-dependent parameters.
+* Allowing for parameters that change on/off at discrete times.

 ## Advertisement
 * Add a repository for user contributed models to package/github site